|

 Many did not believe that the proverbial 'shellwatch' was a literal

-function since the Guards were omnipresent already, and The Director
+function since the Guards were omnipresent already.
+The Director

-preferred that less-invasive belief.
-It was only those shellans
+preferred that less ostensible belief; only those shellans

 who tried